 Cheerleading Uniforms Uniforms range up to \$500.00.
 Camp attendance is optional.
-Social & Recognition Activities School plays, musicals and social activities Admission to events \$10.00 per play or activity 2.
+Social & Recognition Activities 1.
+School plays, musicals and social activities Admission to events \$10.00 per play or activity 2.
 School dances Admission to prom, homecoming, etc. Up to \$10.00 per event 3.
 Class dues Currently no dues are assessed.
 Each of the six secondary classes may assess its members an amount not to exceed \$50.00 annually for rental and decoration of dance facilities, punch and snacks at social activities, memorials and recognition plaques, flowers, and cards, and similar class activities.
 The payment of such an assessment shall be strictly voluntary, but students who do not pay may be denied admission to extracurricular activities supported by the class dues.
 4. Picture Packets Optional - Pictures are still taken for use in school yearbook.
 Students purchase packets as desired and pay directly to photo company.
 5. Senior recognition assessment Optional graduation activities Participation in class activities attendant to graduation (such as being part of the composite picture, special yearbook pages, etc.) is not required in order for students to receive their high school diploma.
 Students who choose to participate will be required to pay the cost of the items involved in the graduation ceremony and attendant class activities.
 These may include the rental of graduation robes, caps, tassels, class flowers, one mother's flower, class gift, yearbook picture page, and class composite picture.
 A single Senior Class Recognition Assessment, not to exceed \$50, will be assessed to those Seniors who elect to participate in such activities.
 Expenses for above mentioned items will be paid out of the "Class Activity" account until funds are depleted.
 After this fund is empty, students will be responsible for all optional graduation activity costs.

-6. Trips Transportation, lodging, For the extracurricular and options trip -

-meals, admission to Seniors' Day Out to Lincoln and Omaha,

-events, etc. students will be assessed a \$5.00 fee and

-will be responsible for meals.
-Students are

-responsible for costs of school sponsored

-trips where the trip is an extracurricular

-activity.
-The maximum costs of such trips

-will be \$2,000 per student.

-If the trip is not school sponsored, the costs

-of the trip are not subject to this policy and

-no fee waivers will apply.
-A trip is not

-school sponsored if: it is not supervised or

-administered by the school, attendance on

-the trip does not count towards graduation

-credit or grade advancement, and

-participation on the trip is voluntary for

-students.
+6. Trips Transportation, lodging, meals, admission to events, etc. For the extracurricular and options trip - Seniors' Day Out to Lincoln and Omaha, students will be assessed a \$5.00 fee and will be responsible for meals.
+Students are responsible for costs of school sponsored trips where the trip is an extracurricular activity.
+The maximum costs of such trips will be \$2,000 per student.
+If the trip is not school sponsored, the costs of the trip are not subject to this policy and no fee waivers will apply.
+A trip is not school sponsored if: it is not supervised or of the trip are not subject to this policy and no fee waivers will apply.
+A trip is not credit or grade advancement, and participation on the trip is voluntary for students.